 To highlight the importance of storytelling within culture and its inextricable link to human nature - we thought who better than Stephen Page - Artistic Director of the Bangarra Dance Theatre; an indigenous Australian performance group sharing stories of the past to a global urbanized audience.

 Stephen’s universal language of music, theatre, and dance not only provides insight into history and into one of the world’s most ancient and mystifying cultures, but through story Stephen actively connects us to the past in a way that continues to celebrate and confronts who we are today.

 Words by Stephen Page

 I was very fortunate.
-I grew up with 12 kids in the family – six girls/six boys – in an urban public-commission house.
-My father was a landscaper, timber-cutter and concreter and my mother worked in a pineapple factory.
+I grew up with 12 kids in the family, six girls and six boys, in an urban public-commission house.
+My father was a landscaper, timber-cutter and concreter, and my mother worked in a pineapple factory.
 Both were Aboriginal.

-I have memories of being under a kitchen table and watching the feet of people: cousins dancing in one corner and people fighting in the other, and just this big family energy.
+When I think of home and my younger years, I have memories of being under a kitchen table and watching the feet of people - cousins dancing in one corner and people fighting in the other - just this big family energy everywhere.